decred/dcrwallet/rpc/documentation/api.md

 messages, lower_snake_case for message fields, and SCREAMING_SNAKE_CASE for enums.

-**Note:** The entierty of the RPC API is currently considered unstable and may change anytime.
-Stability will be gradually added based on correctness, perceived usefulness and ease-of-use over alternatives, and user feedback.

 This document is the authoritative source on the RPC API's definitions and semantics.
 Any divergence from this document is an implementation error.
 API fixes and additions require a version increase according to the rules of